 The Faculty of Science Certificate in IT provides a discipline-based programme to students majoring in Earth Sciences, Mathematics, Physics or Statistics.
 A Certificate in IT will be awarded if you complete:

-- 1. The (20-credit) major or honours programme in one of the following: Earth Sciences, Mathematics, Physics, Statistics; - 2.
-The classes identified by the major department which cover the following categories of IT.
+- 1. The (120 credit hour) major or honours programme in one of the following: Earth Sciences, Mathematics, Physics, Statistics; - 2.
+The courses identified by the major department which cover the following categories of IT.

 Presentations